There are undeniable similarities between David Silva and Johnny Marr.

 One of the pundits, Jamie Redknapp I think, describes him as playing as though he’s got wing mirrors, and it’s a perfect description.
 Like Ali Bernarbia, he carries a picture in his head of where everyone is and where they’re moving to…Younger City fans don’t know how lucky they are.

-El Mago‘s namesake Bernardo Silva at Monaco is a player who is not yet spoken about in terms of ridiculous transfer fees due to the hype surrounding Kylian Mbappé, yet in the games against us in the Champions League, the Portuguese youngster provoked many a dropped jaw when he performed those lovely little pirouette movements and passes that David Silva has made his trademark.
+El Mago‘s namesake Bernardo Silva is a player who is not yet spoken about in the same terms as Our Dave but in the games against us in the Champions League, the Portuguese youngster provoked many a dropped jaw when he performed those lovely little pirouette movements and passes that David Silva has made his trademark.

 Retweets of this and other pieces you can see on www.boltfromtheblue.live are much appreciated.
 Comments also welcome @boltfromtheblu